-The Committee on Aviation Environmental Protection (CAEP) developed the first-order approximation (FOA) 3.0 methodology to compute particulate matter aircraft engine emissions below a mixing-height.
-The FOA 3.0A methodology is a modification of FOA 3.0 developed by the Federal Aviation Administration (FAA) and the Environmental Protection Agency (EPA).
+The Committee on Aviation Environmental Protection (CAEP) developed the first-order approximation (FOA) methodology to compute aircraft engine particulate matter (PM) emissions below the mixing height.

+AEDT 3c uses the FOA 4.0 methodology to calculate volatile PM (below the mixing height) and non-volatile PM (regardless of altitude).
+EDMS uses FOA 3.0A for U.S airports and FOA 3.0 for airports outside of the U.S.; the FOA 3.0A methodology is a modification of FOA 3.0 developed by the Federal Aviation Administration (FAA) and the Environmental Protection Agency (EPA):